mantidproject/mantid/docs/source/release/v3.9.0/reflectometry.rst

 - The interface is now arranged in two different groups.
 Groups apply to tabs 'Run' and 'Settings'.
 - Documentation regarding the interface has been updated accordingly.
 - Error messages are displayed if the user either attempts to transfer zero runs or transfer runs with a different strategy to the one they used to search for runs with.
+- A new tab, 'Event handling' has been added.
+This tab allows users to select custom time slices to analyze the data.

 ISIS Reflectometry
 ##################